Alejandro Hisis

 Alejandro Hisis Anaya (born 16 February 1962) is a retired Chilean football defender.

-Career
+Club career

-Hisis was born in Valparaíso.
-He played for several clubs in Latin America and Europe, including Colo-Colo, Club de Fútbol Monterrey and OFI Crete.
-He is the first Chilean to play for OFI Crete before Jaime Vera, Miguel Vargas and Felipe Gallegos.
+Hisis played for several clubs in Latin America and Europe, including Colo-Colo, Club de Fútbol Monterrey and OFI.
+He is the first Chilean to play for OFI before Jaime Vera, Miguel Vargas and Felipe Gallegos.

+International career

 Hisis received 41 caps for the Chile national football team, scoring twice.

+Managerial career

+Hisis has mainly served as assistant manager for clubs in his homeland, Mexico and Greece.